King NC Homes for Sale

 - District: Stokes County Schools

 King sits on Hwy 52, which runs directly south into Winston-Salem.
-That one road is a big part of why the town works so well for commuters who want a quieter home base.
+That one road is a big part of why the town works for commuters who want a quieter home base.

 Thinking About Moving to the Triad?